Michael O'Sullivan (jockey): Accident and death

 On 6 February 2025, O'Sullivan was on board Wee Charlie in a handicap chase at Thurles when he was severely injured after being one of three fallers at the final fence.
 He received treatment at the course and was later transferred via air ambulance to Cork University Hospital where he was put into an induced coma.

 O'Sullivan died from his injuries on 16 February 2025, five days before his 25th birthday.
 Racing at Punchestown on the same day, alongside point to point fixtures at Knockanard, Nenagh and Tinahely were cancelled.
 Jockeys in Great Britain wore black armbands in tribute to O'Sullivan at Musselburgh and Lingfield.

 His funeral was held on 19 February 2025 at St. John the Baptist Church in Glantane.
 Racing personalities including Willie Mullins and Ruby Walsh were in attendance, whilst racehorse Barr na Sraide trained by his uncle Eugene led the cortège.
 O'Sullivan was buried in St John's Cemetery, Glantane.
 The following day, fellow jockey Harry Derham dedicated his winner Teddy Blue at Huntingdon to the memory of O'Sullivan.

-The 2025 Supreme Novices Hurdle at Cheltenham will be renamed the "Michael O'Sullivan Supreme Novices' Hurdle" following an agreement between race sponsor Sky Bet, The Jockey Club and O'Sullivan's family as a memorial to O'Sullivan.
+The 2025 Supreme Novices Hurdle at Cheltenham was renamed the "Michael O'Sullivan Supreme Novices' Hurdle" following an agreement between race sponsor Sky Bet, The Jockey Club and O'Sullivan's family as a memorial to O'Sullivan.